 The molasses is transferred to the fermentation tanks and yeast is added.

-Don Pancho selects a yeast that’s perfectly suited for his cane, the water, the Ph.
+Don Pancho selects a yeast that’s perfectly suited for his cane, the water, and the Ph.
 This is a natural yeast derived from pineapple.
 It converts the fermentable sugars in the mash to alcohol.

 From the fermented molasses, you want to get the “heart” or pure ethanol.
 The most volatile alcohol and thus the first distillate that comes out when heating the mash is the “heads.”
 This contains esters and aldehydes.
 The last alcohols to evaporate are the “tails.”
 The heart comes in between.
-But you want just the smallest touch of heads and tails since heads have notes of floral, banana, herbs, and the tails have notes of pears, apples, guava.
+But you want just the smallest touch of heads and tails since heads have notes of floral, banana, and herbs, and the tails have notes of pears, apples, and guava.
 It is much easier to capture the “heart” in a column still.

 SelvaRey uses four copper column stills built in 1922 by American Copper & Brass Works, which impart a soft, subtly citrus flavor.
 They also heat to a higher temperature than steel and thus eliminate impurities without needing to over distill.
 They had to be adapted to the environment and Don Pancho’s method.
 There are no other stills in the world like these.

 SelvaRey White’s complexity comes from the fact that it is made up of more than a single batch of rum.
 From his warehouse, Don Pancho chooses a 3 year-old for its youth and vibrancy, and then combines it with a rich, full bodied, more mature 5 year-old.
-A true master blender, like a chef, creates his recipe by hand-selecting a variety of premium ingredients and balancing them perfectly.
+A true master blender, much like a chef, creates his recipes by hand-selecting a variety of premium ingredients and balancing them perfectly.